sseshadr/CarND-Traffic-Sign-Classifier-Project/writeup_trafficSigns.md

 I decided to generate additional data because the network did not perform to our requirements on test images from the internet.
 So adding more data was my first step to get a ‘better’ network.

 To add more data to the data set, I randomly transformed the image using translation, rotation and shear factors.
 Additionally I also controlled the brightness by a random factor.
 For starters, I did this once for the already existing training simple thereby doubling the number of our training examples.
-My reference and code for this approach was from here.
+[Here](https://medium.com/@vivek.yadav/dealing-with-unbalanced-data-generating-additional-data-by-jittering-the-original-image-7497fe2119c3) is my reference and [here](https://github.com/vxy10/ImageAugmentation) is the code for this approach.
-Although I implemented this in Traffic_Sign_Classifier-Augmented.ipynb, I ran into some size issues during training.
+Although I implemented this in [Traffic_Sign_Classifier-Augmented.ipynb](https://github.com/sseshadr/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier-Augmented.ipynb), I ran into some size issues during training.
 Since this is an optional part of the project, I focused first on finishing the rest of the rubric.
+I will probably come back to this after I pass my project.

 Here is an example of an original image and an augmented image: